Quit Now For Life!

 Finally it became obvious

-that nothing had really changed because we had inadvertently created Rational Recovery the image of Alcoholics Anonymous.
+that nothing had really changed because we had inadvertently created Rational Recovery in the image of Alcoholics Anonymous.
 During that time, a massive, federal research study, Project MATCH, revealed no difference in the effectiveness of cognitive-behavioral therapy and 12-step recovery, especially in the measure of secure, abstinent outcome.
 Little wonder, for I had practically cloned 12-step recovery by (1) providing RR group members with a rich source of clinical excuses for relapses and (2) encouraging the formation of relationships between chronically addicted people, relationships that common sense would identify as bad company.
 The groups necessarily continued the uncertainty principle of one-day-at-a-time sobriety, and reinforced the anti-family attitudes of shamelessness and guiltlessness that typify addiction itself.

 been seriously addicted for many years myself, I finally understood the brutal truths --